 Participants (currently maximum 4 places)

 The group invites new members from March 2024.
 Most members come from integrative training backgrounds, but there is considerable diversity and richness in different orientations.
 There is a solid emphasis on the relational dynamic between client and therapist, including transference, countertransference and enactments.

 The idea is for the work of the group to be grounded in clinical experience and to have a solid supervision element, but to include additional reflections and theoretical input arising from the process - this will be from an integral-relational perspective, but always stay relevant and applicable to your own style and modality.
 Working with the general notion of the 'reflective practitioner', we will try to integrate individual and group process as well as experiential and theoretical learning and clinical reflection.

-I will attempt to make explicit and accessible some of my internal process and working models as a supervisor and group facilitator, including hand-outs and references, depending on your individual learning needs and development goals as a person and as a therapist.
+Michael will attempt to make explicit and accessible some of his internal process and working models as a supervisor and group facilitator, including hand-outs and references, depending on your individual learning needs and development goals as a person and as a therapist.

-The times are established and fixed (bi-monthly Tuesdays 10.00 – 16.30 in West Oxford), but apart from that the group is open to the needs and interests of further participants.
-Depending on the final number of participants, the cost will be between £90 and maximum £110.
+The dates and times are established and fixed (monthly Friday evenings 18.30 – 21.30 on Zoom), but apart from that the group is open to the needs and interests of further participants.

 If you are interested in joining this group, an interview with Michael is required.
 You can contact him on: email@example.com